SANTA CRUZ -- The recession is putting a squeeze on a profession many thought was recession-proof: Nursing.

 "Only 10-15 percent have jobs," said Kimberly Kim of CSU East Bay's Department of Nursing and Health Sciences.
 "I feel sorry for these new grads."

-They face competition from experienced nurses who were working part-time or per diem, but want full-time work because their spouse has
+They face competition from experienced nurses who were working part-time or per diem, but want full-time work because their spouse has lost a job.

 Some new graduates are going out of state, said Tom McKay, director of allied health and nursing at Cabrillo College, citing anecdotal evidence.